 Software development is something I got into at a very early age, and it turned out to be a fortunate hobby to pick up.
 My career as a developer kicked off in high school, carried on throughout college, and continues to this day.
 I have previously worked at Skookum, Bitpay, and Mozilla.

 Most of my position in this world is due to my parents, mentors, and a small handful of people who saw reason to extend incredible opportunities to me.
 I am indebted to all of these people, and hope that I will have the blessing of playing a similar role in the lives of others.

 I am not sure what my future looks like, but I am very passionate about sustainable living.
 Alternatives to centralized electricity, sewage, water supply, and communications are of particular interest to me.
-But ultimately, this is not really a question of creating new technology - the technology is already there for the most part.
-It is a question of cultivating geographically-defined social and family networks with the goal of sustainability.
+But ultimately, this is not really a question of creating new technology - technology to solve many of these problems already exists.
+Rather, my question is - how can we cultivate geographically-defined social and family networks with the goal of sustainability?

 Sustainability is not a band-aid that can be used to repair the systemic wounds in our world.
 It will require a complete reshaping of life as we know it (i.e. sacrifice), and a shift in the narrative around our future.
 What would a world look like without centralized water, electricity, sewage, communications, or government?
 It’s an uncomfortable question, but an important one.
 The United States as we know it has only been around for a couple hundred years.
 But it has also been around as long as anyone can remember - us, our parents, our grandparents, our great-grandparents.
 The Ottoman Empire existed for over 600 years.
 The Roman Empire for more than 1,000.
 One way another, whether we would like to see it or not, whether it happens now or an a few centuries, we need to be thinking about what happens when everything changes.